 A story of how exercise helped one stroke patient get better

 So we know that exercise is good for you, and that’s what worked for one African American stroke survivor.
 The 46-year-old did aerobic workouts paired with task-specific exercises.
 Because he had suffered a left-sided stroke almost a year ago, he had some problems with strength and coordination in his right arm and leg.
 He also had problems speaking and had issues with memory and brain function too.
 Even though he had multiple medical problems like high blood pressure, obesity, diabetes, and high cholesterol, he didn’t give up on himself.
 He was very motivated to get better.
 With supervision from his healthcare team, he did exercises 3 times a week for 8 weeks.
-These training sessions consisted of 45 minutes of cycling.
+These training sessions consisted of 45 minutes of biking.
 He would start with a 5-minute warm-up, a 35-minute exercise period, and a 5-minute cooldown.

 Because intensity is so important when exercising for your health, they needed to get him to an optimal heart rate for moderate exercise.
 For him, it was a goal of 105 to 120 heart beats per minute.
 At first, he would already be reaching this level with only 70 rotations per minute on the bike.
 Then, as he got stronger, he was eventually up to 80 rotations per minute by session 12.
 He maintained this new endurance throughout the rest of his training sessions during those 8 weeks.